bamorim/random_walk_generator/README.md

 ### Specific tests

-Alternatively, you can use `make bin/test` to generate the test binary and can use the executable to see all the options.
+Alternatively, you can use `make bin/test` to generate the test binary and can use the executable to more usages.

 Typing `./bin/test --help` you can see all the options for using the binary (This can also be seem in the [Catch documentation][catch_doc]).